mwoinoski/python_bootcamp/exercises/case_study/README.md

 ```

 After building the project, you can install it in the current
 Python config using ``pip`` as usual.
-As usual, test the
+The best practice is to test the
-installation in a virtual directory before installing in a
+installation in a virtual environment before installing in a
 production Python:

 ```